Header graphic

 Series 3. - C:11/13/3 (A84-91; A91-88; A95-158)

-This Series contains black-and-white photographic prints depicting individuals and events associated with the University of Missouri-Columbia and its Journalism School, (ca. 1919-1939).
+This Series contains photographic material depicting individuals and events associated with the University of Missouri-Columbia and its Journalism School, (ca. 1900-1980).
 Included in the Series are images of MU Journalism School Dean, Walter Williams, involved in a variety of activities, students in classrooms, student events and formal gatherings, Journalism Museum exhibits, ground-breaking ceremonies for Neff Hall, Walter Williams' home in Columbia, the University of Missouri Board of Curators, Journalism School faculty and staff, members of the "Round Table Club," and groups attending teas and dinners at the University President's Residence on Francis Quadrangle.
+Formats found in Series 3 black-and-white photographic prints and black-and-white and color photographic slides.

 Series 4. - C:11/13/4 (A88-77)